ElielGez/oop-verifier/README.md

 # OOP Task Verifier

 This repository aimed to help you verify your task submition.

 Choose one of the paths:
 1. [`Check your submition file`](#check-your-submition-file) > [`Move to Java layout - Using simple directory structure (1st method)`](#move-to-java-layout---using-simple-directory-structure-1st-method) > [`Upload your project to github`](#upload-your-project-to-github).

 2. [`Check your submition file`](#check-your-submition-file) > [`Move to Java layout - Using Gradle (2nd method)`](#move-to-java-layout---using-gradle-2nd-method) > [`Upload your project to github`](#upload-your-project-to-github).

+> ***Note: All your Java classes MUST have an empty constuctor (constuctor with no arguments) && Getters&Setters for each class attribute!See `tests/` directory and try it out***

 ## Table Of Content